yuefan24/yuefan24.github.io/_pages/about.md

 # 🔥 News
-- *2026.04*: &nbsp;🎉🎉 One paper on Logical Reasoning is accepted by ACL 2026.
+- *2026.04*: &nbsp;🎉🎉 One paper on Logical Reasoning is accepted by _ACL 2026_.
-- *2026.04*: &nbsp;🎉🎉 One paper on Document-Level Event Causality Identification is accepted by ACL 2026.
+- *2026.04*: &nbsp;🎉🎉 One paper on Document-Level Event Causality Identification is accepted by _ACL 2026_.
 - *2026.01*: &nbsp;🎉🎉 One paper on Explainable Question Answering is accepted by _Information Processing and Management_.
-- *2025.11*: &nbsp;🎉🎉 One paper on Zero-shot Document-level Event Arguments Extraction is accepted by AAAI 2026.
+- *2025.11*: &nbsp;🎉🎉 One paper on Zero-shot Document-level Event Arguments Extraction is accepted by _AAAI 2026_.
-- *2025.08*: &nbsp;🎉🎉 One paper on Event Causality Identification is accepted by EMNLP 2025.
+- *2025.08*: &nbsp;🎉🎉 One paper on Event Causality Identification is accepted by _EMNLP 2025_.
 - *2024.12*: &nbsp;🎉🎉 One paper on Explainable Question Answering is accepted by _Information Sciences_.
-- *2024.11*: &nbsp;🎉🎉 One paper on Event Causality Identification is accepted by COLING 2025.
+- *2024.11*: &nbsp;🎉🎉 One paper on Event Causality Identification is accepted by _COLING 2025_.
 - *2024.09*: &nbsp;🎉🎉 One paper on Zero-shot Learning is accepted by _Information Processing and Management_.
-- *2024.05*: &nbsp;🎉🎉 One paper on Explainable Question Answering is accepted by ACL 2024.
+- *2024.05*: &nbsp;🎉🎉 One paper on Explainable Question Answering is accepted by _ACL 2024_.
 - *2022.10*: &nbsp;🎉🎉 Achieved second place at the 5th Workshop on Chinese Machine Reading Comprehension.
 - *2022.04*: &nbsp;🎉🎉 One paper is accepted by _Journal of Chinese Information Processing_.
 - *2021.12*: &nbsp;🎉🎉 One paper is accepted by _Semantic Web_.